The latest Human Rights Watch report released yesterday provides extensive criticism of Australia’s Human Rights records.

 O’Brien Criminal and Civil Solicitors agrees with many of the findings having represented clients whose human rights have been neglected by institutions.

 Treatment of Asylum Seekers and Refugees

-Our involvement in both commissions has put us in a position to say that greater attention needs to be paid to protect the human rights of children.
+Our involvement in both commissions puts us in a position to say that greater attention needs to be paid to protect the human rights of children.
 We expect the government to implement the recommendations proposed by the commissions as this is a much needed step forward to ensure that similar abuses do not occur in the future.

-Human Rights Protection in the Future
+Human Rights Watch: Protection in the Future

 The government has also agreed to facilitate periodic monitoring visits by the United Nations Subcommittee on Prevention of Torture.
-We believe that this is an important step forward as many of the human rights abuses that have been identified by the HRW report have occurred in places of detention that are outside of the public eye.
-We look forward to seeing how the treaty will be implemented in Australia and expect an improvement in the country’s human rights record.
+We believe that this is an important step forward as many of the human rights abuses identified by the HRW occurred in places of detention that are outside of the public eye.
+In conclusion, we look forward to seeing how the treaty will be implemented in Australia and expect an improvement in the country’s human rights record.